 A B O U T

-Rene is a recent graduate of the Curtis Institute of Music, where held the Edward B. Garrigues Fellowship.
-Past teachers and mentors include David Ludwig, Mikael Eliasen, Jennifer Higdon, Richard Danielpour, Steve Rouse, and Brandon Goff.
-She earned an M.M. in Music Composition at the University of Louisville as a Moritz von Bomhard Fellow and holds degrees from MediaTech Institute and Rhodes College.
+Rene Orth is a graduate of the Curtis Institute of Music, where she held the Edward B. Garrigues Fellowship.
+She received her M.M. in Music Composition at the University of Louisville as a Moritz von Bomhard Fellow, and holds additional degrees from MediaTech Institute and Rhodes College.